 TNT chose Liege over 11 other possible airports to set up its new Air Hub due to its excellent geographical location, its infrastructure, the unlimited night flights permission, the possibility of self-handling, the favorable climate condition and the limited impact on the population.

 The activity of the hub represents around 42 planes and 129 trucks and vans per night.
 75% of the traffic is outbound by air while the rest is transported by road.
 In general, planes fly to three destinations, each of which acts as a deconsolidation centre for a dozen additional destinations.
 This is the principle of the star network.

 In May 2004, to answer to the increasing volumes, TNT announced the expansion of the TNT Air Hub in Liege.

-In March 2014, TNT announced an investment of about 100 millions euros to strengthen the efficiency and the productivity of the Liege Hub.
+In March 2014, TNT announced an investment of tens of millions euros to strengthen the efficiency and the productivity of the Liege Hub.
 This project, called Liege ExtraFit (LEF), is still on goind and the works should be completed by mid 2017.

 Operational aera: 75,000 sq.m

 1998: 60 trucks and 30 aircraft daily